 Registration and enquiries: email@example.com

-The tour will run with a minimum of 4 participants who have registered and secured their place with a deposit by February 8th, 2019.
+The workshop will run with a minimum of 4 participants who have registered and secured their place with a deposit by February 8th, 2019.
 Please send us an email for payment information

 This 4-day workshop is priced at US$400 per person.